stuartjnelson/northern-badger-11ty-blog/README.md

 - [x] Updating links to be light blue rather than red for underline as looks like spelling mistake - see stash `update links to be blue rather than red`
 - [x] Add abbreviations to markdown articles
 - [x] Add anchor links for blog post headings - `markdown-it-anchor` - https://11ty.rocks/eleventyjs/slugs-anchors/
-- [ ] Improve a11y for `article.hbs` for date.
-Right now it'll be read out weird for ATs
 - [x] Prep LinkedIn post to share it
 - [x] Write blog post on my journey as a line manager
 - [x] Write blog post on advise monster
 - [x] Creating simple template for posts
-- [ ] Convert tag `Becoming a better manager` to be stored as slugified version `becoming-a-better-manager`
-- [ ] Stop using `pubdate` Frontmatter prop and create an 11ty filter
-- [ ] Move todos to Github issues
-- [ ] Link blog posts with a next and previous at the bottom
-- [ ] Create a way to filter blog posts by tag
 - [x] Write blog post on upgrading blog
-- [ ] Get inline CSS working again
-- [ ] Find a way to include expert & featured img in `layout-post` template to prevent duplication
+- [x] Find a way to include expert & featured img in `layout-post` template to prevent duplication
-- [ ] Share a counter on the readme and inital manager article about how im getting on with my 10 blog posts
-- [ ] Create roadmap page that is powered by GitHub issues
-- [ ] Template abbreviations into a component (see `becoming-a-better-manager-reflecting-on-my-leadership-journey.md`)
-- [ ] Write blog post on adding [Utterances](https://utteranc.es/) to the blog
-- [ ] Write blog post on draft posts in 11ty
-- [ ] Write blog post on my handrolled meta/OG data
 - [x] Write blog post on ditching GA for Simple Analytics
 - [x] Write blog post on three mistakes as a manager
-- [ ] Write blog post on three lessons as a manager
 - [x] Write blog post on how I use AI to help me blog

+### Cancelled
+- [ ] ~~Share a counter on the readme and install manager article about how im getting on with my 10 blog posts~~